JuanS3/JuanS3/README.md

 I am passionate about the sea of data science and artificial intelligence; in fact, I am taking a ***Master's degree in Artificial Intelligence*** at Universidad Internacional de la Rioja (UNIR).
 Besides, I am taking too deep learning specialization Coursera.

-In addition, I work as Business Intelligence Consultant and Python Developer at Rollup Consulting.
+In addition, I work as Data Engineer at NTT Data.
 <br/>
 <br/>